OfficeDev/O365-Cloud-Sec-Tooling/Securescore/securescore_get.md

 # Get tenantsecurescores

-Retrieve all tenant secure score data for the specified date range.
+Retrieve your historical Secure Score data for a specified (n) number of days.

-The data can be queried on the period field which holds the days for which the data was collected.
+The data set returned can be adjusted using the period field which is an integer value between 1 and 90, defined as number of days.

+If you entered 1 you would retrive 1 days history of Secure Score data from todays date, if you entered 90, you would retrieve 90 days history of Secure Score data from todays date.

 ## Prerequisites
-The following **scopes** are required to execute this API: Reports.Read.All The following **roles** are required to execute this API: Tenant Admin
+The following **scopes** are required to execute this API: Reports.Read.All

+The following **roles** are required to execute this API: Tenant Admin

 ## HTTP request